OpenEfficiencyPlatform/OEP/SEED Benchmark/README.md

 "OEI" folder holds the self extracting zip MuleSoft files to be used for Docker.

 "mulesoft" folder holds files using the MuleSoft Anypoint Studio to review or edit the MuleSoft files.

+# TODO

+* Remove spaces from directory names.
+It can cause some trivial issues with Docker